-Tess, how long have you been involved with the virtual assistant industry?
+GT: How long have you been involved with the virtual assistant industry?

-What made you decide to start Virtual Assistant Forums?
+GT: What made you decide to start Virtual Assistant Forums?

 After I’d been in business for about a year I started to experience the inevitable issues and growing pains that come along with operating a service business.
-I started looking online for a place to ask questions – about client relations in particular.
-Through the course of my research I discovered that there was this emerging industry around virtual service providers.
+I started looking online for a place to ask questions about client relations in particular.
+Through the course of my research, I discovered that there was this emerging industry around virtual service providers.

-How many VAs belong to your Forums?
+GT: How many VAs belong to your Forums?
 Are they all based in North America?

-When should a business owner choose an offshore virtual assistant over a local one?
+GT: When should a business owner choose an offshore virtual assistant over a local one?

-With that said, if a business owner finds an offshore virtual assistant with an excellent command of the English language who delivers not only tasks as requested but can strategize business growth with them and offer expertise in social media or web design, or real estate – whatever the VA’s specialty is – if you find a VA who can offer all of that, consistently, at ‘offshore’ prices then of course it’s a good business decision.
+The truth is that any business owner going offshore for virtual support is doing so because of cost alone.
+It isn’t easy to find an offshore virtual assistant with an excellent command of the English language, strategizes business growth, and offers expertise in social media or web design, or whatever.
+If you find a VA who can offer all of that, consistently, at ‘offshore’ prices then, of course, it’s a good business decision.

-Is Virtual Assistant Forums strictly a resource for VAs, or can other business owners use it too?
+GT: Is Virtual Assistant Forums strictly a resource for VAs, or can other business owners use it too?

 The community itself is also a great resource for business owners who are interested in working with a virtual assistant in two ways:

-First, a client can fill out our Request for Proposal form with their project or business needs and upon approval the information is posted to a members-only area of the forums.
+First, a client can fill out our Request for Proposal form with their project or business needs and upon approval, the information is posted to a members-only area of the forums.
 This provides a casual conduit to help businesses find professional virtual assistants.
 We also host a directory of virtual assistant businesses where clients can contact specific service providers directly.

-Where else can business owners find information about virtual assistants?
+GT: Where else can business owners find information about virtual assistants?

 The best information about working with virtual assistants is usually written by the virtual assistants themselves.
 Who better to teach you how to make the most of the investment?
 That’s why the Virtual Assistant Information blog regularly features guest articles – all authored by professional virtual assistants.

-What’s your favorite business-related website?
+GT: What’s your favorite business-related website?

 I’m probably not supposed to say ‘Virtual Assistant Forums’ but honestly, I love seeing and having a part in directing the growth and energy there.
-The community there is simply awesome – these business owners collaborate, which should come as no surprise since that’s what good virtual assistants do.
-And with so many dedicated virtual service providers stretching and growing their businesses together it is simply a great environment to be a part of.
+The community there is simply awesome.
+These business owners collaborate, which should come as no surprise since that’s what good virtual assistants do.
+And, with so many dedicated virtual service providers stretching and growing their businesses together it is simply a great environment to be a part of.